MENUMENU

 In this article, I’ll go over which metrics matter the most, how you can set your benchmarks, and what the averages are by industry.

-How to Use Email Marketing Benchmarks
+• How to Set Your Email Marketing Benchmarks

 We all know we need to be using email marketing, right?